Lady Gaga discography

-American singer Lady Gaga has released five solo studio albums, two collaborative studio albums, two film soundtracks, three remix albums, two compilation albums, four EPs, two live albums, 39 singles (including three as a featured artist), and 14 promotional singles.
+The American singer Lady Gaga has released six solo studio albums, two collaborative studio albums, four film soundtracks, three remix albums, two box sets, four extended plays (EPs), two live albums, 42 singles (including four as a featured artist), and 16 promotional singles.
 Gaga made her debut in August 2008 with the studio album The Fame, which peaked at number two in the United States, where it was subsequently certified triple Platinum, while topping the charts in Austria, Canada, Germany, Switzerland, and the United Kingdom.
 Its first two singles, "Just Dance" and "Poker Face", reached number one in Australia, Canada, the United Kingdom, and the United States, and for the latter, becoming the world's biggest single of the 2009 calendar year.
 The album spawned three more singles: "Eh, Eh (Nothing Else I Can Say)", "LoveGame" and "Paparazzi".
 The latter reached the top ten in many countries worldwide, and number one in Germany.